 Making the Lemon Garlic Butter & Putting it Together

-- Finely chop the garlic and set aside.
+- Finely chop 2 cloves garlic and set aside.

-- In a pan, set the stove to low heat and add in the butter.
+- In a pan or skillet, set the stove to low heat and add in 3 tablespoons butter.

-- Once the butter has melted, add in the garlic and toast the garlic.
-Garlic burns faster on the outter edges of the pan so make sure you keep stirring to keep it moving.
+- Once the butter has melted, add in the minced garlic and toast it.
+Make sure you keep stirring the garlic, so it doesn't burn.

-- Once the garlic looks golden yellow, remove it from the heat and pour into the bowl with the edamame
+- Once the garlic looks golden yellow, remove it from the heat and pour the finished garlic butter into the bowl with the edamame

 - Add in the lemon juice into the bowl and mix everything together

 - Toss it with a bit of salt.
 Do a taste test with one of the edamame to make sure it is the right amount of saltiness for you and adjust the salt according to your taste.
 Alternatively, you can also use a bit of soy sauce instead of salt.